mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/cloud-security.md

   * For example, CPU load is high, running out of disk space
   * The Technical Contact cannot turn these alerts off

-#### 1.5.2 Who Is the First Point of Contact for Incidents and Changes to the App?
+#### 1.5.2 Who Is the First Point of Contact for Incidents & Changes to the App?

 The Technical Contact is the first point of contact from Mendix Support about the application.
 The Technical Contact can submit requests for the cloud node with the following request types:
 * Incidents – for example, when the app is down